Architecture of Provence: Hilltop villages (2nd century to 17th century)

+Cobbled square with shuttered historic façades and a central fountain in the old town of Aix-en-Provence.

 As Roman authority crumbled in Provence, the region was flooded with invaders: Visigoths in the 5th century, Franks in the 6th century and Arabs in the 8th century, and raids by Berber pirates and slavers.
 Rule eventually passed to the Counts of Toulouse and the Counts of Barcelona (later Kings of Aragon).

 Because of the repeated invasions, Provençal architecture was designed to resist attack.
 Monasteries were surrounded by towers and walls, and even the bishop's residence in Fréjus resembled a fortress.
 Castles on hilltops surrounded by walled towns became the characteristic architectural feature of Provence.
 Only in the 17th century, after the Wars of Religion had ended and the French king had established his authority, were the towns of Provence safe from outside attack.

 The village of Roussillon, Vaucluse, in the Luberon area, has vestiges of a 10th-century château and an 11th-century church.
 It is famous for its pinkish and yellow stone; in the 18th century, mines around the town produced pigment to make the color ochre.

 Les Baux-de-Provence, on a high rocky hilltop in the Bouches-du-Rhône department, was inhabited as early as 6000 BC. and had a Celtic fort in the 2nd century AD.
 In the Middle Ages, the Lords of Les Baux, who claimed ancestry back to Balthazar, one of the Three Kings of the Nativity, ruled over a domain of 79 towns and villages.
 The Counts were deposed in the 12th century, the last princess died in the 15th century, and the town became part of France.
 In 1632, when the town became a Protestant stronghold, Cardinal Richelieu ordered castle and town walls destroyed.

 Gordes, in the Vaucluse, was originally a hilltop fort of the Celtic tribe of the Vordenses, then a Roman fort guarding the Roman road between Carpentras and Apt.
 A castle was built by Guillaume d'Agoult in the 9th century, which dominated the valley.
 In the 13th century, the town joined Savoy in a war against France.
 In the 14th century, during the Hundred Years' War, the whole town was encircled by strong walls.
 In 1481, after the death of René I of Naples, Gordes was incorporated into France.